 Perhaps because France has a reputation for having a stellar, accessible healthcare system that turns no one away at the door, people often rush to assume that it comes with no out-of-pocket costs.
 But that just isn’t true.

-Travel Insurance Can Cover More Than Doctors, Drugs & Hospitals
+2. Travel Insurance May Cover More Than Doctors, Drugs & Hospitals

 Lost or delayed baggage can also result in some significant losses, as well as being a hassle when you’re travelling.
 Basic policies often compensate you for the stress and inconvenience.